AEW Rumors: Former WWE Intercontinental Champion Reportedly Expected To Sign With Company Soon

 Less than two months after he and a few other wrestlers were released by WWE, it looks like Brodie Lee — formerly known as Luke Harper — may soon be headed to All Elite Wrestling, just as rumors have long been suggesting.

 Citing the latest issue of the Wrestling Observer Newsletter, Wrestling Inc. wrote that Lee might be on his way to signing a contract with AEW.
-No details were mentioned regarding the length of the purported deal, but the publication noted that the former Intercontinental Champion is tentatively scheduled to make his AEW debut on March 18, during the company’s live Dynamite taping in his hometown of Rochester, New York.
+No details were given regarding the length of the purported deal, but the publication noted that the former Intercontinental Champion is tentatively scheduled to make his AEW debut on March 18, during the company’s live Dynamite taping in his hometown of Rochester, New York.
 It also appears that the wrestler will likely be using the Brodie Lee ring name he used in the independent circuit if he chooses to sign with the promotion.

 As further cited by Wrestling Inc., the terms of Lee’s non-compete clause with WWE allow him to start with other companies on March 8, but since AEW is heading to Rochester just 10 days later, it would be best to slightly delay his debut and introduce him in front of the hometown audience so that he could receive a “major reaction.”
 The other WWE superstars who were released in December — Konnor and Viktor (aka The Ascension) and Sin Cara — are also free to sign with rival promotions on the same date as Lee.